Heartburn and Perhaps how to get off PPIs

 Water Brash.
 The lower esophageal sphincter never closed off.
 Sickly sweet stomach juice in throat and mouth at all times.
 Could keep the taste down by constantly eating or not eating at all.

-Book search.
+Bought some books.
 'GERD for Dummies' really is.

 Why Stomach Acid is Good for You Check out the ratings.
 Solid reviews.
 Really a must read.